Michael Wyschogrod: Writings

 Wyschogrod's best-known work is The Body of Faith: God in the People Israel (1989; 2nd edition: The Body of Faith: God and the People Israel).
 His Abraham's Promise: Judaism and Jewish-Christian Relations (2004) is a collection of some of his most seminal essays on Jewish-Christian relations from throughout his career.

 Personal life

-Wyschogrod was married to the philosopher Edith Wyschogrod.
+Wyschogrod was married to the philosopher Edith Wyschogrod, and together they had two children.

+Legacy

+Wyschogrod was described by Jonathan Sarna as "one of the premier Jewish theologians of our time," and by Rabbi Meir Soloveichik as "perhaps the most original Jewish theologian of the past half century."

+Wyschogrod's archives are held at Seton Hall University.